qandidate-labs/qandidate-toggle/README.md

 ## Installation

-Install the dependencies with composer:
+Add the library to your project:

 ```
-$ composer install
+$ composer require qandidate/toggle ^1.0
 ```

 ## How to use